classgraph/classgraph/README.md

 **Whitelisting packages**

 * `new FastClasspathScanner("com.x")` limits scanning to the package `com.x` and its sub-packages in all jarfiles and all directory entries on the classpath.
+  * **Semantics of whitelisting:** Superclasses, subclasses etc. that are in a package that is not whitelisted (or that is blacklisted) will not be returned by a query, but can be used to query.
+For example, consider a class `com.external.X` that is a superclass of `com.xyz.X`, with a whitelist scanSpec of `com.xyz`.
+Then `.getNamesOfSuperclassesOf("com.xyz.X")` will return an empty result, but `.getNamesOfSubclassesOf("com.external.X")` will return `["com.xyz.X"]`.

 **Blacklisting packages**